Frank Borman: Apollo 8

 Borman's medium Earth orbit lunar module test mission was now planned as Apollo 9, and tentatively scheduled for early 1969, after a low Earth orbit one commanded by McDivitt in December 1968.
 The crew assignments were officially announced on November 20, 1967, but in July 1968 Collins suffered a cervical disc herniation that required surgery to repair.
-He was replaced by Lovell in July 1968, reuniting Borman with his Gemini7 crewmate.
+He was replaced by Lovell in July 1968, reuniting Borman with his Gemini 7 crewmate.
 When Apollo 8's LM-3 arrived at the KSC in June 1968, more than a hundred significant defects were discovered, leading Gilruth to conclude that there was no prospect of LM-3 being ready to fly in 1968.

-In August 1968, in response to a report from the CIA that the Soviet Union were considering a lunar fly-by before the end of the year, Low proposed a bold solution to keep the Apollo program on track.
+In August 1968, in response to a report from the CIA that the Soviet Union were considering a lunar fly-by before the end of the year, George Low proposed a bold solution to keep the Apollo program on track.
 Since the next Command/Service Module (CSM) (designated as "CSM-103") would be ready three months before LM-3, a CSM-only mission could be flown in December 1968.
 Instead of repeating the flight of Apollo 7, it could be sent to the Moon, entering lunar orbit before returning to Earth.
 This also meant that the medium Earth orbit mission could be dispensed with, keeping to the schedule for a lunar landing in mid-1969.
 With the change in mission for Apollo 8, Slayton asked McDivitt if he still wanted to fly it.
 McDivitt turned it down; his crew had spent a great deal of time preparing to test the LM, and that was what he still wanted to do.
 When Borman was asked the same question, he answered "yes" without any hesitation.
-Slayton then decided to swap the crews and spacecraft of the Apollo8 and9 missions.
+Slayton then decided to swap the crews and spacecraft of the Apollo 8 and 9 missions.